PeterMarshall29/book1/jupyternotebooks/glossary.md

   def

 Copy Assignment
-  Replacement of the contents of one object with the contents of a second object; the second object is unaffected.
+  Replacement of the contents of one object with the contents of a second object; the second object is unaffected by the operation.
+Can also intitialise an object.

 CPU
   [Central Processing Unit](https://en.wikipedia.org/wiki/Central_processing_unit) is the electronic circuitry inside a computer that executes the machine code version of computer programmes.